dfsp-spirit/fsbrain/README.md

 Recent MacOS versions do not ship with an X11 environment.
 You will have to install the [xquartz X11 system](https://www.xquartz.org/) if you do not have it already.
 If you want to create GIF movies, make sure you have imagemagick installed (easiest via [homebrew](https://brew.sh/): `brew install imagemagick@6`).

 ### Installation via Docker

-We are currently working on Docker images for different fsbrain versions.
-Starting with the next release, a Docker image will be available on Dockerhub for each fsbrain release.
-You can already try the dev version for fsbrain 0.5.0 (not released yet and unsupported) at the [fsbrain Dockerhub repo](https://hub.docker.com/r/dfspspirit/fsbrain).
+The official Docker image for fsbrain 0.4.3 is now available at the [fsbrain Dockerhub repo](https://hub.docker.com/r/dfspspirit/fsbrain).
+Usage instructions can be found there as well.

 ## Documentation